Video of fatal Chicago police shooting of 13-year-old Adam Toledo is released to the public

 “COPA is committed to completing a full, thorough and objective investigation of the entire incident which includes not only the officer’s use of deadly force but also the actions of other involved officers leading up to and following the deadly shooting to determine whether each officers’ actions complied with (Police) Department policy directives and training” a COPA statement read.

 As a matter of routine, COPA refers its police shooting investigations to the Cook County state’s attorney’s office for a review of whether criminal charges could be warranted.
-COPA may also refer the shooting cases to federal prosecutors if COPA suspects the civil rights of the person shot by the officer were violated.
+COPA also routinely notifies federal authorities about the shootings for their consideration of whether the civil rights of the person shot by the officer were violated.

 Cook County State’s Attorney Kim Foxx’s office has declined to comment on the case.
 The U.S. attorney’s office in Chicago indicated it was aware of the situation but a spokesman declined to comment further.